hananali2023/unicompare/README.md

 # Open http://localhost:8000
 ```

-> The app fetches live data from public Firebase endpoints — no API keys or local setup needed.
+> The app fetches live data from public Firebase endpoints.
+No API keys or local setup needed.

 ---